fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 # Create class definitions and instantiate objects

-A class is a blueprint for creating objects, and objects are the building-blocks that make up a program.
-In C#, you define classes using the `class` keyword.
-You can create objects from a class using the `new` operator.
-Each object created from a class is an instance of that class.
+In object-oriented programming, a class serves as a template for creating objects, which are the fundamental components of a program.
+In C#, classes are defined using the class keyword.
+Objects, the instances of a class, are instantiated using the `new` operator.
+Each object created from a class represents a specific realization of that class.
+Objects have their own data fields, and the values assigned to the fields can be different for each object.

 In this exercise, you create a console app that uses class definitions to instantiate objects.